Compare gear before you commit

 Steam Irons for Sewing and Quilting

-The best steam iron for sewing and quilting is a lightweight-to-midweight iron with a sharp nose, controllable steam, and a soleplate that stays flat.
+The best steam iron for sewing and quilting is a lightweight-to-midweight iron with a sharp nose, controllable steam, and a soleplate that stays flat on cotton and linen settings.
+We look for roughly 1,200 to 1,800 watts, a steam control that turns fully off for dry pressing, and a tank that lasts through a full session without constant refills.

 How to Choose a Glue Gun for Crafts